Goldziher/vuex-hooks/README.md

 `npm i vuex-hooks` or `yarn add vuex-hooks`

-Then install the plugin in your entry point before calling new Vue:
+Then install the plugin in your entry point before instantiating vue:

 ```javascript
 import Vue from 'vue'